KimLHill/MSP3/testing.md

 1. **base.html**
 	* I was shown a warning of: "unclosed element div".
-This related to a missing </div> tag in the footer that I added to fix this error.
+This related to a missing div tag in the footer that I added to fix this error.
 	* I was shown another warning of: "unclosed element div" and in the same section of code an error of: "stray end tag nav" and an error of: "end tag seen, but there were open elements".
-When I checked my code, I had put the closing </nav> and </div> in the incorrect positions and order.
+When I checked my code, I had put the closing nav and div tags in the incorrect positions and order.
 I corrected this code and the errors were fixed.

 2. **index.html**
 	* I was shown errors of: "An img element must have an alt attribute, except under certain conditions." for all my carousel images as I had forgotten to add an alt tag.
 I corrected these errors by adding alt tags to describe each of my carousel images.

 3. **add_recipe.html**
 	* I was shown errors of: "No space between attributes."
-These related to the sttributes in my form input fields.
+These related to the attributes in my form input fields.
 I added the necessary space between these attributes and this resolved these errors.
-	* I was shown an error of: Attribute pattern not allowed on element textarea at this point.
+	* I was shown an error of: "Attribute pattern not allowed on element textarea at this point."
 This related to my calories field where I had tried to restrict the user input to only numeric values.
 This error was caused because I had used a textinput that didn't support the pattern attribute.
 I changed this to an input instead of text area and this corrected the issue.
 I also manually tested this by trying to enter letters into the form and a red error was displayed.
-I then updated the recipe protein, carbohydrate and fat fields to an input text also, and applied the password attribute to reestrict these fields to numeric values only as well.
+I then updated the recipe protein, carbohydrate and fat fields to an input text also.
 	* I also had errors of: "Text not allowed in element select in this context."
 This error related to the use of Jinja templating and is needed to display the recipe category options for the user to select from.
 I therefore chose to keep the code the same and these errors still exist.

 	![select error](https://user-images.githubusercontent.com/74603013/121500693-73ec9180-c9d6-11eb-9a16-b20681953a90.png)

 4. **edit_recipe.html**
 	* I was shown errors of: "No space between attributes."
-These related to the sttributes in my form input fields.
+These related to the attributes in my form input fields.
 I added the necessary space between these attributes and this resolved these errors.
 	* I also had errors of: "Text not allowed in element select in this context."
 This error related to the use of Jinja templating and is needed to display the recipe category options for the user to select from.
 I therefore chose to keep the code the same and these errors still exist.
 	* I also had errors relating to: "label element with multiple labelable descendants" and "Duplicate ID is_easy" this was because I have two options for the is_easy, depending on whether or not the is_easy toggle was on or off in the original recipe in the database.
 As only one of these options will be correct, this will not be a problem.
-I proved this by deleting on of the options from the code in the validator and then re-running the checks and the errors were gone.
+I proved this by deleting one of the options from the code in the validator and then re-running the checks and the errors were gone.
 However, as this option is needed, I have left my code and so the errors still exist.

 	![is_easy error](https://user-images.githubusercontent.com/74603013/121505159-8072e900-c9da-11eb-863e-6947a1ebe452.png)